 As you begin transitioning from relaxed to natural hair, the new hair growth may require a revamp to your styling routine.

 But with new textures comes new opportunities.

 Protective hairstyles for transitioning hair are truly endless with braids, twists, buns, and more offering versatility and flair without adding tension to your scalp.

-If you need a little hairstyle inspiration to help you along your journey, we’ve got you covered.
+If you need inspiration for transitioning hairstyles to help you along your journey, we’ve got you covered.
 Here are the top seven protective styles for transitioning hair that will keep your locks looking healthy and happy so you can feel confident every step of the way.

 #1 Knotless Box Braids